RoyYotam/Computer-Network-Lab-1/readme.txt

 (4) ConfigReader - Reads and parses config.ini.
     Converts the file's data into a data structure, used to retrieve them for the server's initialization.

-(5) FaviconHandler - Handles the logic involving the file Favicon.ico.
-    Responsible for handling and responding to Favicon.ico requests.

 An explanation about the design of the server implementation: